-School-wide behavioral expectations should be culturally responsive and agreed upon by all stakeholders and posted throughout the campus.
-Classroombehavioral expectations should be posted and directly connected to the school-wide expectations and matrices.
+School-wide behavioral expectations should be agreed upon by all stakeholders and posted.
+Classroom behavioral expectations should be posted and directly connected to the school-wide expectations and matrices.
 There should be a high degree of alignment and consistency between classroom and school wide expectations.

-To support schools in this effort, the Behavior Hearings and Placements department has created, and regularly updates, a District Behavior Matrix.
+To support schools in this effort, the Division of Behavior Hearings and Placements has created, and regularly updates, a District Behavior Matrix.
 The matrix can be found in the appendix of this manual.
 The matrix provides operational descriptions of behavioral events, suggested consequences associated with the events, and strategies to support students to be successful.
 The matrix does provide for consistency in disciplinary practice across the District; however, it does not include an exhaustive list of behaviors, remedies, and consequences.
 Thus, school administrators must exercise professional judgment and have latitude on a case by case basis regarding consequences and supports.

-As part of the School-Wide Positive Behavioral Intervention and Supports (PBIS) system, school teams should develop and implement an operational progressive discipline plan and procedures for addressing inappropriate behaviors through the progressive discipline committee.
-Although the District manual is the default Discipline Plan for each school, its implementation and emphasis may differ by school.
-Schools can add to the plan based on unique school needs.
-The operational plan should include clear and unambiguous definitions of behaviors (pulled directly from the behavior manual and/or identified by the site team as socially significant to the campus), which behaviors shall be managed and/or reported by classroom teachers/staff (minors), and which behaviors shall be managed by administration (majors).
+As part of the School-Wide Positive Behavior Intervention and Supports (PBIS) system, school teams should develop and implement a Progressive Discipline Plan and Procedures for addressing inappropriate behaviors.
+The plan should include operational definitions of behaviors (pulled directly from the behavior manual and/or identified by the site team as socially significant to the campus), which behaviors shall be managed and/or reported by classroom teachers/staff (minors), and which behaviors shall be managed by administration (majors).
 In addition, the plan should also consist of responses, remedies, and consequences for the behaviors which are contextually appropriate and implemented consistently.
-The District Behavior Matrix should be used as a resource/guide in the development of theplan.
-Site teams needing additional support are encouraged to contact the MTSS-SEL Department for further information.
+The District Behavior Matrix should be used as a resource/guide in the development of the plan.
+Site teams needing additional support are encouraged to contact the MTSS/SEL Department for further information.

-The District also provides a Behavioral Management Tool within Infinite Campus that must be used to document behavioral incidences and consequences.
-An associated MTSS tab and/or counselingtab must be used to document supports for students.
+The District also provides a Behavioral Management Tool within Infinite Campus that must be used to document behavioral incidences as well as consequences.
+An associated MTSS tab and/or counseling tab must be used to document supports for students.
 Further training and support in IC and/or the MTSS tab may be provided for any team needing further assistance.
-Please contact IC and MTSS-SELDepartments.
+Please contact IC and MTSS/SEL Departments.

 "Minor" behavioral events should in most instances be addressed by the classroom teacher and/or responsible party (e.g., duty teacher), including the re-teaching of expectations, documented in Infinite Campus, and if pervasive (e.g., more than three), communicated to the parents/guardian.
 If a student displays the same minor behavior incident three times within a 10-day period, it results in a "Major" infraction.
-Three incidents in this brief amount of time likely suggests a pattern of behavior and as such should prompt the teacher with administrative support to try and identify environmental circumstances or antecedents that may be influencing or triggering the behavior.

 "Major" disciplinary offenses are outlined in the District Behavior Matrix and should be addressed by site and/or district level administration (to include Deans).
 A written report of the "major" offense describing the incident must be sent with the student to the office as soon as possible.
-Administration must document the incident in Infinite Campus and ensure the parents/guardians are notified.
+Administration must document the incident in Infinite Campus, and ensure the parents/guardians are notified.

-Disciplinary action may be imposed on a student for engaging in "minor" unacceptable behavior, and/ora "major" infraction when a student participates in, and/or attends any school sponsored activity, is on the premises of any public school, or on any bus.
+Disciplinary action may be imposed on a student for engaging in "minor" unacceptable behavior, and/or a "major" infraction when a student participates in, and/or attends any school sponsored activity, is on the premises of any public school, or on any bus5.
 School organizations, clubs and athletic teams may adopt rules, which shall govern student conduct and which are in accordance with the law and District administrative procedures.
 Judgment and discretion should be used in all cases where disciplinary consequences are provided.
 Every effort should be made to resolve potential disciplinary problems through discussion, re-teaching of expectations, and/or district counseling and psychological services.